-Oil and gas prices are volatile, and a decline in prices adversely affects our profitability and financial condition.
-Higher oil and gas prices contributed to our positive earnings over the last several years however, more recently prices have been lower.
-The oil and gas industry is typically cyclical, and prices for oil and gas have been highly volatile.
-Historically, the industry has experienced severe downturns characterized by oversupply and/or weak demand.
+Historically, the oil and gas industry has experienced severe downturns characterized by oversupply and/or weak demand.
+A decline in prices adversely affects our profitability and financial condition.
+Higher oil and gas prices have contributed to our positive earnings over the last several years.
+The industry is typically cyclical, and prices for oil and gas have been highly volatile.
 Long-term supply and demand for oil and gas is uncertain and subject to a myriad of factors such as: